fusionspim/php-password-checker/README.md

 Complexity requirements can be enabled to require user passwords to contain a lower case letter, upper case letter, number and special character.

-This is disabled by defaults as it is [not necessarily recommended](https://www.ncsc.gov.uk/collection/passwords/updating-your-approach).
+This is disabled by default, since it [isn't a recommended approach](https://www.ncsc.gov.uk/collection/passwords/updating-your-approach).

 ```
 $checker = new PasswordChecker;